backdrop-contrib/afterlight_tribute/README.md

 This file organization is described as such:

+core folder is for Sass partials downloaded from Backdropcms.org

+your-custom folder loads on top of those core files and are blank, ready for you to add your custom styles to

 - style partial is where you can choose/add/remove which partials get added to the final overall CSS file
 - print partial is not used by default but would contain styles for viewing printed copies of your website
 - wysiwyg partial is not used by default but would contain styles for the rich text editors of your website

-BASE FOLDER
+VENDOR FOLDER
-- normalize and typography partials for people to work on the typography of the website
+- keep all your third-party library partials in one place in this folder

 HELPERS FOLDER
 - variables partial for people to work on the overall settings/defaults of the website
 - extendables, functions, and mixins partials for people to work on the theming functions of the website

 DESIGN FOLDER
+- typography partials for people to work on the typography of the website
 - layout partial for people to work on the big picture and layout aspects of the website
 - components partial for people to work on the atomic design, buttons, and small aspects of the website
 - navigation partial for people to work on the header and footer of the website